Click2Cloud-Gamma/design-specs/specs/daito/Multi_cloud_enhancement_Progress_TimeEstimation_AbortMigration.md

- ##### b.Finite State Machine method (Preferable)
+ ##### b.Finite State Machine method an using code (Preferable)

- - We are working on another approach in which using goroutines and channels, one can pause, resume or cancel the process (preferable).
+ - We are working on another approach in which using code and less interaction with database, one can pause, resume or cancel the process (preferable).

  - Finite State Machine (FSM, ref: https://github.com/looplab/fsm) will manage the